ArashPartow/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [SECTION 20 - EXPRESSION RETURN VALUES]
-ExprTk expressions can return immediately from any point by  utilizing
+ExprTk expressions can return immediately from any point by  utilising
 the return call.
 Furthermore the  return call can be used  to transfer
 out multiple return values from within the expression.